2011 Ph.D., University of Washington, Biology

 2013 Instructor – R for Beginners, University of Utah

-2013 Instructor – Maintaining an Online Presence, Graduate and Advanced Lady Scientist Workshop, Univ. of Utah
+2013 Guest speaker – Maintaining an Online Presence, Graduate and Advanced Lady Scientist Workshop,

 2011 Teaching assistant – Invertebrate Zoology, University of Washington